hightechu/hightechu-discord-bot/GETTING_STARTED.md

 - [ ] Setup a Discord Bot.
 For more information, visit "[Setting Up a Bot Application](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot)".
 (Note: This guide is provided by Discord.js.
 Please only read the provided linked section).
 - [ ] Add your Discord Bot to your server.
 For more information, visit "[Adding a Bot to Servers](https://discordjs.guide/preparations/adding-your-bot-to-servers.html)".
 (Note: This section requires your bot application's client ID.
 Please read the entire section carefully).

+> Note: The link will look similar to the following `https://discord.com/api/oauth2/authorize?client_id=123456789012345678&permissions=0&scope=bot%20applications.commands` where `123456789012345678` is your Discord Bots Client ID.

 - [ ] Add your Discord Bot Token to `.env`.
 Obtain your bot token from the Discord Portal.
 For more information, visit "[Your Token](https://discordjs.guide/preparations/setting-up-a-bot-application.html#your-token)".

 Add your Bot Token to the `TOKEN` configuration variable.
 Do not add any spaces between the configuration variable name (`TOKEN`) and the `=`.